fosslight/fosslight_util/README.md

 2. It easily outputs csv file and excel file in OSS Report format.
 3. It provides a simple function to create a text file.
 4. It defines common constant variables.
+5. It provides a thread that prints the spinner.

 [or]: http://collab.lge.com/main/x/xDHlFg